ToshipSo/pizza_order_chatbot/README.md

 * User: Sure.
 * Bot: Thanks for ordering with us.
 Your Order No is: 1380165
 * User: What is my order status?
-* Bot: Sure, What pizza size do you want?
+* Bot: Can you provide me your order number.
 * User: Here it is.
 1380165
 * Bot: Your Order is Placed.